Francisco Mejía Player Props: Rays vs. Red Sox

-On Wednesday, Francisco Mejia (coming off going 0-for-4) and the Tampa Bay Rays face the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 6:40 PM ET.
+On Thursday, Francisco Mejia (coming off going 0-for-1) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Corey Kluber.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-1) against the Red Sox.

 Francisco Mejía Game Info & Props vs. the Red Sox